denten-books/plain-text/3-format.md

 physical aspects of the book crucial to interpolation from those that are not.

-Reading for format explicitly, would similarly involve the deconstruction, both literal and figurative, of the textual laminate.
+Reading for format explicitly, would similarly involve the deconstruction, both literal and figurative, of the *textual laminate*.
 Whatever interpretive activity readers hope to enact at the surface level of content is grounded in its deep material affordances.
 The conflicted properties of electronic text entail the added burden of materialist poetics.
 Reading digitally, one cannot